 AS I SWORE IN MY WRATH, 'THEY SHALL NOT ENTER MY REST.'"Hebrews 3:11(NASB)

 Israel's wandering in the wilderness was the result of unbelief and rebellion.
-God brought them out of Egypt and was ready to give them great victory in the promised land, but disobedience caused their entrance into the land of promise to be delayed for forty years.
+God had brought them out of Egypt and was ready to give them great victory in the Promised Land, but disobedience caused their entrance into the land of promise to be delayed for forty years.
 Instead of trusting God to fight the giants in the land, their faith in God failed, and He swore in His wrath they would not enter His promised rest.

 The warning of this cautionary tale is that we do not to lose faith in the precious promises of God - for He has promised that His grace is sufficient in every difficult circumstance of life, and no matter what 'giants' we may encounter as we journey through life, we have His assurance of a victorious life with spiritual blessings - and rest for our soul.

 May we take to heart this warning in both the Old and New Testament to hold fast to the faith we have in Christ and to trust in God's unchanging Word - for He has promised a rest for the people of God - and that rest is found in Christ.

 Heavenly Father, thank You for the many warnings we receive in Your Word to trust in the Lord with all our heart and not to lean on our own understanding.
 Help me never to allow terrors from without and fears from within to cause my faith in You Word to fail.
 Thank You that Jesus is my promised rest and that in Him I have all I need for life and godliness.
 Keep me looking to Jesus and trusting in Your never-failing Word.
 This I ask in Jesus' name, AMEN.